This accessibility statement applies to the website located at https://royalholloway.ac.uk

 - Heading mark-up declared inappropriately.

-- Some link text on some pages is inappropriately declared as a heading (WCAG: 1.3.1).
+- Some link text on some pages is inappropriately declared as a heading.
+Some unordered lists are marked up inappropriately (WCAG: 1.3.1).

 Content that’s not within the scope of the accessibility regulations